 constraints\path: The path to a JSON .tdda file (possibly generated by the discover\df function, below) containing constraints to be checked.
+Or, alternatively, an in-memory dictionary containing the structured contents of a .tdda file.

 Optional Inputs:

 epsilon: When checking minimum and maximum values for numeric fields, this provides a tolerance.
 The tolerance is a proportion of the constraint value by which the constraint can be exceeded without causing a constraint violation to be issued.